 It is possible that the contrasting colors represent the Celestial/Sky and Underworld realms.
 The abstracted designs on the sash may also be read in relation to the cosmos because they branch into four directions, which might relate to the four cardinal directions (north, south, east, and west) and the division of the terrestrial (earthly) realm into four quadrants.

 The Prairie Style used colorful glass beads fashioned in floral patterns.
 The patterns could be either naturalistic flowers or abstract floral designs.
-A Sac and Fox breechcloth in the NMAI collection (left) is a clear example of the more abstract Prairie Style because the floral designs do not closely resemble flowers that you might see in nature (the Sacs or Sauks are an Eastern Woodlands group, the Fox tribe is closely related to them, and they are both centered in Oklahoma today, though there are Sac and Fox tribes in Iowa and Kansas as well).
+A Sac and Fox breechcloth in the NMAI collection is a clear example of the more abstract Prairie Style because the floral designs do not closely resemble flowers that you might see in nature.
+The Sacs or Sauks are an Eastern Woodlands group and the Fox tribe is closely related to them.
+They are both centered in Oklahoma today, though there are Sac and Fox tribes in Iowa and Kansas as well.

-Bandolier Bags are still made and worn today—attesting to their rich and complex history and their continuing ceremonial and cultural functions.
-For example, when the NMAI opened a new museum in Washington, D.C., in 2004, Ojibwe men wore colorful Bandolier Bags during the opening festivities and ceremonies.
-Artists continue to innovate by creating new interpretations of Bandolier Bags.
-Maria Hupfield, who belongs to the Wasauksing First Nation in Ontario, Canada, and currently lives in Brooklyn, made a Bandolier Bag from gray felt—an industrial material transformed into something beautiful and historically significant.
+Bandolier bags are still made and worn today—attesting to their rich and complex history and their continuing ceremonial and cultural functions.
+For example, in 2004 when the NMAI opened a new museum in Washington, D.C., Ojibwe men wore colorful bandolier bags during the opening festivities and ceremonies.
+Artists continue to innovate by creating new interpretations of bandolier bags.
+Maria Hupfield, who belongs to the Wasauksing First Nation in Ontario, Canada, and currently lives and works in Brooklyn, made a bandolier bag from gray felt—an industrial material transformed into something beautiful and historically significant.

 Janet Catherine Berlo and Ruth B. Phillips, Native North American Art, 2 ed.
 Oxford History of Art series (Oxford: Oxford University Press, 2014).